AdobeDocs/experience-manager-cloud-service.en/help/forms/integration-of-workfrontfusion-with-form-submission.md

 ## Best Practices {#best-practices}

 - During testing or development of Workfront, add the Author URL to the instance URL.
-However, when deploying Workfront Fusion in a production environment, it is recommended to replicate the scenario URLs for the Publish instance.
+However, when deploying Workfront Fusion in a production environment, it is recommended to replicate the scenario URL for the Publish instance.

 - It is recommended to choose your webhook name carefully, as there is no way to get the scenario name at the AEM instance.
 In case, you change the webhook name in future it is not reflected at the AEM Forms submit action drop-down list.
 - A scenario can have multiple webhook links but at a time only one webhook link is active.
 It is recommended to delete the unlinked webhook, so that it does not appear in AEM Forms submit action drop-down list.